Ibrahim al-Marashi: Marashi and the Dodgy Dossier affair

-On January 30, 2003, the British government released a dossier titled Iraq – Its Infrastructure of Concealment, Deception and Intimidation, intended to demonstrate the strength and secrecy of Saddam Hussein’s intelligence apparatus.
+On January 30, 2003, the British government released a dossier titled Iraq – Its Infrastructure of Concealment, Deception and Intimidation, intended to demonstrate the strength and secrecy of Saddam Hussein's intelligence apparatus.
 This document was a follow-up to the earlier September Dossier, both of which concerned Iraq and weapons of mass destruction and were ultimately used by the government to justify its involvement in the 2003 Invasion of Iraq.
 The report was endorsed by Secretary of State Colin Powell during his address to the United Nations Security Council on 5 February 2003 as an example of detailed British intelligence analysis.

 Soon after its publication, however, it became evident that the dossier drew heavily from previously published academic and journalistic sources.
-On February 6, Channel 4 News aired a news segment covering the plagerism of the articles.
-Of the MI6 document, pages 6 through 19 were entirely plagerised from Marashi.
+On February 6, Channel 4 News aired a news segment covering the plagiarism of the articles.
+Of the MI6 document, pages 6 through 19 were entirely plagiarized from Marashi.
 Large portions were copied verbatim from an article by Marashi.

 As the journalist Jill Lawless wrote for the Associated Press in 2003:"Passages of several paragraphs are identical in the two documents, others contain very minor alterations.
 Passages of several paragraphs are identical in the two documents, others contain very minor alterations."
-(This sentence indeed repeats itself in the printed newspaper article).His original article, published in the Middle East Review of International Affairs (MERIA) in September 2002, analyzed the structure and operations of Iraq’s intelligence and security agencies.
+(This sentence indeed repeats itself in the printed newspaper article).His original article, published in the Middle East Review of International Affairs (MERIA) in September 2002, analyzed the structure and operations of Iraq's intelligence and security agencies.
 The name of Marashi's original article was: Iraq's Security & Intelligence Network: A Guide & Analysis.
-Marashi’s study had been based on Iraqi documents captured during the Gulf War, making the material more than a decade old at the time – Marashi acknowledged the date of his own source material, but MI6 did not acknowledge the discrepancy in theirs.
-Marashi himself noted that his work was a historical study of Iraqi intelligence practices during the occupation of Kuwait and was never intended to serve as evidence of Iraq’s capabilities in 2003.
+Marashi's study had been based on Iraqi documents captured during the Gulf War, making the material more than a decade old at the time – Marashi acknowledged the date of his own source material, but MI6 did not acknowledge the discrepancy in theirs.
+Marashi himself noted that his work was a historical study of Iraqi intelligence practices during the occupation of Kuwait and was never intended to serve as evidence of Iraq's capabilities in 2003.
 The uncredited use of his research led to widespread criticism, since the government presented it as up-to-date intelligence rather than an academic reconstruction of past events.

-The dossier also plagiarized from articles in Jane’s Intelligence Review, which were edited in ways that critics argued exaggerated the threat posed by Saddam Hussein’s security services.
-The controversy became widely known in the press as the “dodgy dossier,” and it damaged the credibility of the British government’s case for war.
+The dossier also plagiarized from articles in Jane's Intelligence Review, which were edited in ways that critics argued exaggerated the threat posed by Saddam Hussein's security services.
+The controversy became widely known in the press as the "dodgy dossier," and it damaged the credibility of the British government's case for war.
 For al-Marashi, the episode brought unexpected international attention, as his scholarly work on Iraqi intelligence was at the center of a political and diplomatic dispute about the quality and presentation of evidence used to justify the 2003 invasion of Iraq.

-Tony Blair's office ultimately apologised to Marashi for its actions, but not to the MERIA journal.
+Tony Blair's office ultimately apologized to Marashi for its actions, but not to the MERIA journal.